-Perspective | Even if the NCAA grants spring sport seniors another season, there are tough decisions to make
+Perspective | Even if the NCAA grants spring sports seniors another season, there are tough decisions to make

 Take those emotions and apply them to thousands of athletes across all the spring sports whose seasons were canceled because of the spread of the coronavirus.
 The most recent NCAA data shows that 5,472 women were members of Division I rowing teams in 2018-19, and another 3,661 women played lacrosse.

 Back-of-the-envelope math would show that, if those numbers were roughly steady this year and a quarter of those students were in their final year of eligibility, nearly 2,300 athletes from those two sports alone would be wondering whether they might have another season ahead next spring.
-And that doesn’t address the men’s versions of those sports, nor baseball and softball, track and field, and all the other athletes in all the other divisions across all the other spring sports.
+And that doesn’t address the men’s versions of those sports or baseball and softball, track and field and all the other athletes in all the other divisions across all the other spring sports.

-On Monday, a group called the NCAA Division I Council will meet, remotely, to discuss and vote on what it is calling “eligibility relief” for students whose careers ended prematurely.
+On Monday, an NCAA group called the Division I Council will meet, remotely, to discuss and vote on what it is calling “eligibility relief” for students whose careers ended prematurely.

 “In principle, the coordination committee agrees relief should be extended to spring sport student-athletes and supports providing schools with a framework in which they have the autonomy to make their own decisions in the best interest of their campus, conference and student-athletes,” the group said in a March 20 news release.

 A committee already has granted extra eligibility for Division II athletes, and that might be a precursor.
-There are, of course, impacts on athletic programs and schools, because coaches have recruited incoming athletes to replace those who are graduating, and scholarship limits mean the pool of money available would either have to be increased or spread over more people.
+There are, of course, impacts on athletic programs and schools because coaches have recruited incoming athletes to replace those who are graduating and scholarship limits mean the pool of money available would either have to be increased or spread over more people.
 For the NCAA, for its schools and conferences, it’s complicated, for sure.

 But it’s not simple for the athletes, either.
 Both White and Doherty, for instance, were on partial scholarships.
-So, the upshot: Coming back to school for another season of competition would mean laying out more money to make it happen.
+So the upshot: Coming back to school for another season of competition would mean laying out more money to make it happen.

 “It’s definitely hard to ask your parents to give you more than they’ve already given you,” said Doherty, the youngest of six children.